sagardhavalgi/sagardhavalgi/README.md

 <h3 align="left">Here's a little bit about myself...</h3>
 😄 My pronouns are: He/His/Him</br>
- I’m currently working as a data engineer at Cloudage and building my career</br>
+ I’m currently working as a data engineer and building my career</br>
  Working on several Big Data Technologies like Apache Spark, Hadoop, and Kafka</br>
  Hands-on experience on AWS services like AWS EC2, S3, Glue, Athena, RDS, IMA and Redshift</br>
  Good to know Python libraries like Numpy, Pandas,etc. and SQL language</br></br>